 Committee, AIMR Performance Presentation Standards Implementation Committee: The Association for Investment Management and Research (AIMR)'s Performance Presentation Standards Implementation Committee is charged with the responsibility to interpret, revise and update the AIMR Performance Presentation Standards (AIMR-PPS(TM)) for portfolio performance presentations.

-Commodities: Products used for commerce that are traded on a separate, authorized exchange, such as the Winnipeg Commodities Exchange or the Chicago Board of Trade.
-Commodities include agricultural products and natural resources such as timber, oil and metals, and are the basis for futures contracts traded on these exchanges.
+Commodities: Products used for commerce that is traded on a separate, authorized exchange, such as the Winnipeg Commodities Exchange or the Chicago Board of Trade.
+Commodities include agricultural products and natural resources such as timber, oil, and metals, and are the basis for futures contracts traded on these exchanges.

 Commodity: A commodity is food, metal, or another physical substance that investors buy or sell, usually via futures contracts.

-Common market: An agreement between two or more countries that permits the free movement of capital and labour as well as goods and services.
+Common market: An agreement between two or more countries that permits the free movement of capital and labor as well as goods and services.

 Common stock: These are securities that represent equity ownership in a company.
 Common shares let an investor vote on such matters as the election of directors.
 They also give the holder a share in a company's profits via dividend payments or the capital appreciation of the security.

 Common stock/other equity: Value of outstanding common shares at par, plus accumulated retained earnings.
 Also called shareholders' equity.

 Common stock equivalent: A convertible security that is traded like an equity issue because the optioned common stock is trading high.

 Common stock market: The market for trading equities, not including preferred stock.